hbj153/normlap/README.md

 # normlap
 ---
 Comparing observed overlap between networks with the negative and positive benchmarks.
+It also provides the functions to:

+- randomize the network while preserving the degree sequence
+- randomly select a subnetwork from the given pool network according to the degree sequence of the input network.

+The randomization is based on the maximum entropy framework.

 ## Get started
 If you have two networks represented in the edge list format, you already have everything you need to start using normalp: